ArbutusNate/nytreact/README.md

 # nytreact
-A handy NYT search app with a Mongo DB and reac fronend
+A handy NYT search app with a Mongo DB and react frontend